 Accounts receivable are stated at net realizable value.
-The allowance for doubtful accounts for the years ended June 30, 2015 and 2014 was \$2,834,940.
+The University provides an allowance for bad debts using the allowance method, which is based on management judgement considering historic information.
+The allowance for doubtful accounts for the years ended June 30, 2017 and 2016 was \$2,834,940.